zihanmo/CP14-2-Backend/README.md

 1. Fork the repository

-2. Login to the [Heroku Dashboard](https://dashboard.heroku.com/) and create a new project
+2. Login to the [Heroku Dashboard](https://dashboard.heroku.com/) and create a new project.

-3. Connect the project to the repository
+3. Connect the project to the repository.

 4. Review your settings and choose Deploy.
-Your app will now be deployed to a https://xxxxxxxxx.herokuapp.com URL.
+Your app will now be deployed to a https://your-project-name.herokuapp.com URL.

 5. Update the url in front-end repository
 ```bash